Key Takeaways

 Execution Strategies

-• Harvesting Roll-Down Yield: In a contango market, a VIX future decays toward spot over time.
-Shorting VIX futures or using Calendar Spreads captures this Term Premium.
+- Harvesting Roll-Down Yield: Shorting VIX futures or using Calendar Spreads to capture Term Premium in contango.

-• Time Skew & Calendar Spreads: Selling front-month (high Theta decay) and buying back-month (hedging Vega).
-Funds target this by analyzing implied "Forward Volatility".
+- Time Skew & Calendar Spreads: Selling front-month (high Theta) and buying back-month (hedging Vega).

 Perhaps the most sophisticated form of VRP decomposition is Dispersion Trading.
 This separates the volatility of the index from its constituents to isolate the Correlation Risk Premium (CRP).